evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Making-A-Sittable-Object.md

 When moving somewhere, [character.move_to](evennia.objects.objects.DefaultObject.move_to) is called.
 This in turn will call `character.at_pre_move`.
 If this returns `False`, the move is aborted.

-Here we look for an Attribute `is_resting` (which we will assign below) to determine if we are stuck on the chair or not.
+Here we look for an Attribute `is_sitting` (which we will assign below) to determine if we are stuck on the chair or not.

 ## Making the Chair itself